RaymondByczko/20210301ExpressMongodb/docs/readme.md

 A javascript function, bodyonload, is defined which does basically two things.
 It utilizes the fetch API to obtain some data using a GET http endpoint.
 With that data, it calls one of the populate*Select.

 It does this sequence twice, because there is a need to setup two html select.

+## Limited and Associated Data

+The Limited Schema has various properties, defined by keys.
+The keys are a) byGoodLoginAttempts b) byTimeOfDay c) byDayOfWeek d) byTimeTotal e) byNumberOfFilesToUpload f) byByAttempts g) bySizeOfImageUpload.
+See the file models/modlimited.js for these keys in the schema.

+These keys can be broken down into two groups.
+One group is where associated dynamic data will need to be kept.
+The other group is where this will not be necessary.

+#### The First Group

+Lets look at an example of the first group.
+The byGoodLoginAttempts is a key that needs associated data.
+For some particular user, byGoodLoginAttempts is set to 3 for example.
+Before that user logs in, the associated data is 0.
+When they login the first time, the associated data is set to 1.
+Every time they login, the associated data is incremented in this example.

+To actually Limit that user, the associated data must be compared to the limit specified for that user.
+When the login attempts reaches 4, the user is denied service (i.e. they are Limited).

+Members of the first group will require real time usage to be kept for them.
+The usage will be compared to the Limit set in deciding whether they are Limited or not.

+#### The Second Group

+An example of the second group is byTimeOfDay.
+Here, the time of day is not actively recorded.
+It is just determined by the application, via a javascript function call etc, and it is compared to the limit established.
+If the time returned is outside of the time of day, the user is limited (that is, they cannot use that part of the application).

+Members of the second group do not require real time usage to be kept for them.

+#### Conclusion for Limited and Associated Data

+A LimitedSchema is coded in models/modlimited.
+However, with the need to keep usage data for some (but not all) keys in that schema, there is a require for a LimitedUsageSchema.